 This could be caused by several problems ranging from a damaged speaker to a bad connection between the speakers and the amplifier.

-The first thing to do is to ensure that all connections are tight and secure.
+The first thing to do is ensure all connections are tight and secure.

 Also, ensure that the volume levels are correct.
 Check that you’ve not muted the volume.
 You can use an external audio receiver if needed.

-Note however that some videos may not have codec compatibility with your Hisense TV.
-In such cases, there’s nothing you can do since the manufacturer has already designed which video files your Hisense TV model will support.
+However, some videos may not have codec compatibility with your Hisense TV.
+You can do nothing in such cases since the manufacturer has already designed which video files your Hisense TV model will support.

 7. Black Screen on Hisense TV

 On the black screen, you’ll hardly see anything on your Hisense TV, but the sound from the content presented on the TV is audible.
-On changing the channel, you discover that the problem still presents with ultimately all channels.
+On changing the channel, you discover that the problem is still present with all channels.